packetbroker/api/README.md

 - Forwarders publish the encrypted message to Packet Broker Router.
 The message contains:
    - Encrypted payload (encrypted with the payload message key)
    - Encrypted payload message key (encrypted with the payload Key)
-   - Payload Key ID the pointer to the Key Exchange
+   - Payload Key ID and the pointer to the Key Exchange
    - Encrypted metadata (encrypted with the metadata message key)
    - Encrypted metadata message key (encrypted with the metadata Key)
    - Metadata Key ID and the pointer to the Key Exchange